Learn how to make smoked tuna steaks on ANY grill or smoker!

 This is good for about 2-3 lbs of fish, and you can double this brine recipe if needed but try to keep the ratios consistent.

-You can also add things like worcestershire sauce or honey but cut back on the salt and sugar respectively if you do.
+You can also add things like Worcestershire sauce or honey but cut back on the salt and sugar respectively if you do.

 Mix the brine mixture ingredients together well and pour over the tuna steaks in a large sealable bag, a brining bucket, or a covered baking dish.